Geometric Deep Learning for Structure-Based Drug Design: A Survey

 \section{Abstract}

-Structure-based drug design (SBDD), which utilizes the three-dimensional geometry of proteins to identify potential drug candidates, is becoming increasingly vital in drug discovery.
-However, traditional methods based on physiochemical modeling and experts' domain knowledge are time-consuming and laborious.
-The recent advancements in geometric deep learning, which integrates and processes 3D geometric data, coupled with the availability of accurate protein 3D structure predictions from tools like AlphaFold, have significantly propelled progress in structure-based drug design.
-In this paper, we systematically review the recent progress of geometric deep learning for structure-based drug design.
-We start with a brief discussion of the mainstream tasks in structure-based drug design, commonly used 3D protein representations and representative predictive/generative models.
-Then we delve into detailed reviews for each task (binding site prediction, binding pose generation, \emph{de novo} molecule generation, linker design, and binding affinity prediction), including the problem setup, representative methods, datasets, and evaluation metrics.
-Finally, we conclude this survey with the current challenges and future opportunities in SBDD.
+Structure-based drug design (SBDD) leverages the three-dimensional geometry of proteins to identify potential drug candidates.
+Traditional approaches, rooted in physicochemical modeling and domain expertise, are often resource-intensive.
+Recent advancements in geometric deep learning, which effectively integrate and process 3D geometric data, alongside breakthroughs in accurate protein structure predictions from tools like AlphaFold, have significantly propelled the field forward.
+This paper systematically reviews the state-of-the-art in geometric deep learning for SBDD.
+We begin by outlining foundational tasks in SBDD, discussing prevalent 3D protein representations, and highlighting representative predictive and generative models.
+Next, we provide an in-depth review of key tasks, including binding site prediction, binding pose generation, de novo molecule generation, linker design, protein pocket generation, and binding affinity prediction.
+For each task, we present formal problem definitions, key methods, datasets, evaluation metrics, and performance benchmarks.
+Lastly, we explore current challenges and future opportunities in SBDD.
 Challenges include oversimplified problem formulations, limited out-of-distribution generalization, biosecurity concerns related to the misuse of structural data, insufficient evaluation metrics and large-scale benchmarks, and the need for experimental validation and enhanced model interpretability.
 Opportunities lie in leveraging multimodal datasets, integrating domain knowledge, developing comprehensive benchmarks, establishing criteria aligned with clinical outcomes, and designing foundation models to expand the scope of design tasks.
 We also curate \url{https://github.com/zaixizhang/Awesome-SBDD}, reflecting ongoing contributions and new datasets in SBDD.

 }

 \IEEEdisplaynontitleabstractindextext